 2. Organisational Sustainability

-Over the life of this Plan, NCCHC will ensure the sustainability of the organisation by implementing industry best practices across the business, with particular attention to governance and compliance, safety, staff employment and retention, financial and IT infrastructure and linkages across all levels of government within our region.
+Over the life of this Plan, NCCH will ensure the sustainability of the organisation by implementing industry best practices across the business, with particular attention to governance and compliance, safety, staff employment and retention, financial and IT infrastructure and linkages across all levels of government within our region.

-Over the life of this Plan, NCCHC will endeavour to grow our property portfolio in a sustanable and socially inclusive manner, identfying housing needs and plan for appropraitely scaled development opportunities across the region, search our alterntative funding opportunities for the business, build our capacity for Community Development activities and strengthen the results achieved through our collaboration in the Housing Alliance.
+Over the life of this Plan, NCCH will endeavour to grow our property portfolio in a sustanable and socially inclusive manner, identfying housing needs and plan for appropraitely scaled development opportunities across the region, search our alterntative funding opportunities for the business, build our capacity for Community Development activities and strengthen the results achieved through our collaboration in the Housing Alliance.

 Click here for a link to the complete Strategic Plan 2013-2016 document.